-We refer you to our 'Online Safety Policy' which incorporates and considers the 4Cs as detailed in KCSIE 2024 to ensure an effective online policy.
+We refer you to our 'Online Safety Policy' which incorporates and considers the 4Cs as detailed in KCSIE 2023 to ensure an effective online policy.

 The school's policy on the use of mobile and smart technology and their use reflects the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school or college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-Our use of mobile phones policy carefully considers how this is managed on the school premises.
+Our Bickerton Use of Electronic Devices Policy carefully considers how this is managed on the school premises.